mlgvla/violin-doodler-frontend/front-end-notes.md

     [ ] add hover listener specific to open strings - will trump the violin listener because it's more specific [x] user-defined BPM - add to td that holds play and delete buttons.
 Eventually store BPM with Melody?
-    [ ] Place finger numbers to the left of fingerboard
+    [ ] Place finger numbers to the left of fingerboard [ ] Reduce size of fingerboard a little - center things a bit better

 [x] Animation
     [x] note highlight synced with sound